Skip to content

 People who are reaching pension age

-If you are reaching state pension age you will no longer qualify for Universal Credit.
-You will need to make a new claim for Housing Benefit by completing a claim form and sending it to our benefits service as soon as possible.
+If you reach state pension age, you can't get Universal Credit.
+You will need to make a new claim for Housing Benefit by completing a claim form and sending it to our Benefits Service as soon as you can.

 Couples of both pension and working age